 “When will the Disney Dining Plan return?” and “will Walt Disney World bring back Free Dining in 2021?” are two common reader questions.
-We’ll attempt to answer based upon what we know about Disney’s prepaid meal plan and this popular discount, plus restaurant capacity & bookings, Florida’s reopening rules, and more.
-(Updated October 4, 2020.)
+We’ll try to answer based on what we know about the prepaid meal plan and this popular discount, plus restaurant capacity, crowds, Florida’s reopening rules, and more.
+(Updated December 19, 2020.)

 Prior to reopening, Walt Disney World temporarily suspended the Disney Dining Plan and cancelled Free Dining for 2020.
 These weren’t the only changes made on that date–Walt Disney World cancelled all dining reservations, experience bookings, FastPass+ selections, and Extra Magic Hours.
-Shortly thereafter, Walt Disney World released 2021 vacation packages, which also did not include the Disney Dining Plan.
+Shortly thereafter, Walt Disney World released 2021 vacation packages, which didn’t include the Disney Dining Plan.

 As with other moves Walt Disney World has made during the reopening process, this was all a blunt instrument approach.
-Disney was scrambling to navigate uncharted waters, making operational changes due to capacity reductions without clarity on future guest demand or attendance.
-None of these decisions are irreversible, or intended to be permanent solutions.
-Walt Disney World has already restored Advance Dining Reservations, and will undoubtedly bring more back as possible…
+Disney was scrambling to navigate uncharted waters, making operational changes due to capacity limits without clarity on the future.
+None of these decisions are irreversible or permanent.
+Walt Disney World has already restored Advance Dining Reservations, is bringing back Park Hopper tickets, and will undoubtedly restore more in 2021…

 Let’s start by addressing a misconception: Disney eliminated the Dining Plan as a cost-cutting measure.
 This is patently false.
 The Dining Plan is actually incredibly lucrative and advantageous for Walt Disney World.
 It’s important to address this threshold issue of whether the Disney Dining Plan is a primarily a revenue engine or a guest perk.